The National Park Service manages 63 national parks. Only one is always closed during the winter, in part because it is so remote.

 National parks can be ideal places to escape to during the colder months, from the sunbaked cliffs of Zion to the lush swamps of the Everglades.

 The frigid waters of Lake Superior near the Canadian border, however, are a different story for many.
-Here, the winters are harsh and snowy, nighttime lows fall well below zero, and the wilderness island designated as Isle Royale National Park is almost entirely shut down to human activity from November to mid-April.
+Here, the winters are harsh and snowy, nighttime lows fall well below zero, and the wilderness island designated as Isle Royale National Park in Michigan is almost entirely shut down to human activity from November to mid-April.

 Stay On Top of News